 General Workflow

 Part of the weekly release procedure by the PDB is to publish the sequences of the entries to be released the following Wednesday four days earlier.
 This pre-release is scheduled every Saturday at 3:00 UTC.
-CAMEO collects the pre-release and, after some pre-processing of the sequences and filtering steps described below, submits a selected set of targets to the registered servers.
+CAMEO collects the pre-release and, after some pre-processing of the sequences and filtering steps,submits a selected set of targets to the registered servers.
 Participants have until the following Wednesday at 0:00 UTC to return their predictions.
 Once the reference structures have been released by the PDB the following Wednesday, the evaluation is performed.

 Currently CAMEO contains a single category: complex structures modeling (3D).
 Protein model quality assessment (QE), the old single-chain protein structure (3D), protein contact prediction (CP) and ligand binding site (LB) have been discontinued.